 The loop drive is very challenging.
 A high-clearance vehicle with four-wheel drive is required.
 The drive features hairpin turns, steep grades and cliffs with no guardrails.
 The steep, exposed sections of the Shafer Trail, Lathrop Canyon Road, Murphy's Hogback, Hardscrabble Hill, and the Mineral Bottom switchbacks make the White Rim loop a challenging ride, and require extreme caution for both vehicles and bikes during periods of inclement weather.
 Be aware that road conditions can change due to heavy rains and/or river flooding.
 During high water conditions on the Green River, sections of road on the west side can flood, making a complete loop impossible.
 Under favorable weather conditions, the White Rim Road is considered moderately difficult for high-clearance, four-wheel-drive vehicles.
 Some spots along the road require some serious navigation.
-The trail is a moderately rough, but decently maintained 4WD jeep road.
 Along the way you might need a passenger to hop out and act as a spotter as you make your way around boulders and other impediments.
 It has long rocky stretches, deep sand, and little shade.
 Bring at least 1 gallon of water per person, per day - more if you'll be active.